Eydhafushi

-Eydhafushi (Dhivehi: އޭދަފުށި) is the capital of Baa Atoll.
-The island is geographically located at the southern edge of Baa Atoll (Southern Maalhosmadulu Atoll or Maalhosmadulu Dhekunuburi).
-It has the highest population in the atoll and most of the government offices and public facilities.
+Eydhafushi (އޭދަފުށި) is the capital of Baa Atoll, which is an administrative division of the Maldives.

 History

 Little is known about the history of Eydhafushi.
-The island's current population has been pretty recent, with estimated immigration of nearby islanders from the 17th–19th century.
+The island's current population has been relatively recent, with estimated immigration of nearby islanders in the 17th–19th century.

 In the 1968, people from the nearby Maaddoo island, Funadhoo and Undoodhoo were immigrated to Eydhafushi under the supervision of the Maldivian government as they sought a better standard of living.

 Geography

 The island is 113.62 km northwest of the country's capital, Malé.

 Eydhafushi is located at 05° 06' 10" north latitude and 73° 05' 15" east longitude.
 After land reclamation, the total area of Eydhafushi is now 58 ha, including the part of the island expanded in 2015 by reclaiming the lagoon surrounding the island.

-Ecology
+The island is part of the UNESCO-designated Baa Atoll Biosphere Reserve.

-One of the growing issues at Eydhafushi is the rising temperatures.
-The island is sometimes referred by people as "hell" due to the extremely high temperatures, especially during mid-day.
-Due to lack of living space, in the past trees at homes were cut down.
-Recently, the tall trees on the streets were also cut down to lay tar on the main roads.
-There were no sufficient greening programs held to make up for the cutting down of trees, hence resulting in dusty streets and growing temperatures.
+Climate

-Even after the reclamation project, there were no greening programs conducted to overcome the issue of the rising temperatures.
-Soneva Fushi resort planted trees at the island’s harbour a few years ago.
-However, the program did not proceed smoothly due to lack of proficient support.
+Eydhafushi has a tropical monsoon climate (Köppen: Am).